gatsbyjs/gatsby/docs/tutorial/part-zero/index.md

 The Gatsby CLI is available via npm and should be installed globally by running `npm install -g gatsby-cli`.

-To see the latest gatsby-cli version installed run `gatsby --version`.
+To check the installed `gatsby-cli` version, run: `gatsby --version`

 ![Check gatsby version in terminal](05-gatsby-latest-version.png)